 Apple stock breaks records

 Apple hasn’t exactly renounced its winning ways since then.
-It became the first publicly traded U.S. company to pass the $700 billion, $800 billion, $900 billion, $1 trillion, $1.5 trillion, and $2 trillion valuations.
+It became the first publicly traded U.S. company to pass the $700 billion, $800 billion, $900 billion, $1 trillion, $1.5 trillion and $2 trillion valuations.
 In early 2022, it surged past the $3 trillion line briefly before dropping amid a wider market pull-back.
+And it did the same thing in mid-2023.
 (Phew!)

 At time of writing, AAPL is trading at around $175 a share.
 However, it’s not fair to compare this with Apple’s $700 milestone from 2012, due to a 7-to-1 stock split in 2014 and a subsequent 4-to-1 split in 2020.